Adam Lindsay Gordon: Legacy

 Gordon's works have inspired numerous works in other artistic mediums.
-Australian impressionist painter Arthur Streeton titled some of his works after Gordon's poetry.
+The Australian impressionists of the 1880s and 1890s were said to fuel the "Gordon craze", titling a number of their landscapes after lines from Gordon, including The Dawn Faintly Dappled (Charles Conder), Above Us the Great Grave Sky (Arthur Streeton) and Whisperings in Wattle Boughs (Frederick McCubbin).
+In 1886, inspired by a paper titled "The Open Air Elements in Gordon's Poems", members of the Melbourne bohemian artists' society the Buonarotti Club illustrated studies of his poetry.

 Film director W. J. Lincoln based two films on poems by Gordon: The Wreck (1913) and The Sick Stockrider (1915).
 He also directed the 1916 biopic The Life's Romance of Adam Lindsay Gordon, starring Hugh McCrae in the title role.
 Unlike many other early Australian silent films, much of the film survives today.
 One of Gordon's poems, "The Swimmer", forms the libretto for the fifth movement of English composer Sir Edward Elgar's song cycle Sea Pictures, and Elgar also set to music another of his poems, "A Song of Autumn".
 Composer Varney Monk set three of her songs to Gordon's poems.

 After a particularly trying year for the British Royal Family, Elizabeth II quoted from one of Gordon's more famous poems in her Christmas Message of 1992, "Kindness in another's trouble, courage in one's own..", but did not mention the poet's name.
 The same, full poem was also quoted by Diana, Princess of Wales during a speech in Washington, D.C. in 1996.

 Dingley Dell, Gordon's property and home from 1862 to 1866, are preserved as a conservation park and as a museum.
 The museum houses early volumes of his work, personal effects, and a display of his horse-riding equipment.